brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

 finalizer sequence claims validated atomic publication.
 Automatic “second mode finalizes” behavior is forbidden.

+### Golden storage, tolerance capture, and re-baselining

-**Golden storage/provenance:** before formal handoff, commit this plan and record the repository commit in the Phase 0b provenance.
-In git: provenance manifest, input-asset SHA-256 values, exact commands/config, expected inventory, selected small RGB/depth golden frames/metrics, and all pinned tolerances.
-The provenance also records OS/kernel; both Python versions; Isaac Sim/Kit/USD; GPU model, driver, CUDA/runtime and renderer settings; and exact NumPy, SciPy, trimesh, rtree, OpenCV, Pillow, and PyArrow versions in the environment where each stage runs.
-Outside git: the full rendered dataset, referenced by immutable URI/cache key and checksum from the provenance record.
+Before formal handoff, commit this plan and record the repository commit in the Phase 0b provenance.
+In git: provenance manifest, input-asset SHA-256 values, exact commands/config, expected inventory, deterministic selected-frame list, small RGB/depth golden frames, per-run metrics, threshold-derivation report, and all pinned tolerances.
+The provenance also records OS/kernel; both Python versions; Isaac Sim/Kit/USD; GPU model, driver, CUDA/runtime and renderer settings; and exact NumPy, SciPy, trimesh, rtree, OpenCV, Pillow/libjpeg, and PyArrow versions in the environment where each stage runs.
+Outside git: the full artifacts, referenced by immutable URI/cache key and checksum.

+**Binding golden fingerprint fields:** repository commit, input-asset hashes, render command/config, selected-frame list, GPU model, driver, CUDA/runtime, Isaac Sim/Kit/USD, renderer settings, and the NumPy/Pillow/libjpeg versions used to encode/decode and calculate metrics.
+OS/kernel and unrelated library versions remain recorded diagnostics unless Phase 0b demonstrates they affect output.
-The canonical GPU lane automatically fingerprints its hardware/runtime and must match the Phase 0b provenance.
-On a nonmatching GPU, structural/logic checks and synthetic encoding tests remain binding, but RGB/depth golden-frame thresholds are report-only and cannot replace canonical PR evidence.
-Do not trust a manually supplied fingerprint as the source of truth.
+The canonical lane fingerprints automatically; a manually supplied fingerprint is never authoritative.
+On a binding-field mismatch, structural/logic and synthetic tests remain binding, but golden-frame thresholds are report-only and cannot replace canonical PR evidence.

+**Tolerance-capture protocol (binding before Phase 0b):** allocate the immutable baseline ID and commit `tests/golden/839920/<baseline-id>/tolerance_policy.json` before inspecting metric results.
+It pins the metric formulas above, `rgb_mask_dilation_pixels`, and these deterministic frames: first/middle/last frame (integer floor for middle) from episodes `0`, `episode_count // 2`, and `episode_count - 1`, de-duplicated while preserving order.
+Then:

+1. Capture one designated golden generate/render/package baseline.
+2. From the same trajectories, run at least three additional fresh RGB/depth render pairs on the matching canonical setup and compute every selected-frame metric against the designated baseline.
+3. For each upper-bound metric, pin
+   `max_observed + max(0.25 * max_observed, metric_resolution)`, where
+   `metric_resolution = 1/255` for normalized RGB metrics and `1` encoded unit
+   for depth errors.
+For depth IoU, pin
+   `max(0, min_observed - max(0.25 * (1 - min_observed), 1e-4))`.
+   Leakage uses the worst absolute observation across baseline + characterization runs; difference metrics use characterization-versus-baseline observations.
+4. Run one additional fresh held-out RGB/depth pair.
+It must pass every derived threshold.
+A failure reopens characterization/investigation and requires a new report; do not tune only around the failed held-out result.
+5. Store per-frame/per-run values, formulas, thresholds, and held-out results;
+   the engineering owner approves the report at the Phase 0b exit gate.

+**Controlled re-baselining:** never edit a baseline in place.
+Use an explicit provenance-update PR that retains the old baseline/metrics, explains every binding fingerprint change, runs old and new environments where available, repeats the complete capture protocol, obtains owner approval, and assigns a new immutable baseline/provenance ID.

+### Checker execution contract (two explicit modes)

-**Checker execution contract:** all `scripts/check_*.py` programs are read-only, run under package Python, take actual artifact path + baseline/provenance path, verify the applicable recorded runtime/library fingerprint before applying a version-sensitive golden assertion, emit a concise human/JSON result, and exit nonzero on binding failure.
+All `scripts/check_*.py` programs are read-only, run under package Python, emit a concise human/JSON result, and exit nonzero on binding failure.

-`check_generate.py` implements the complete generation oracle;
-`check_render.py` implements static inventory/calibration/depth checks plus the matching-GPU golden policies; `check_package.py` implements semantic Arrow, JSON/JSONL, checksum/inventory, and post-package float32 calibration/extrinsic
-checks.
-After a producer is rewired, its Isaac/GPU lane creates **fresh** artifacts and the package-safe checker compares those artifacts to the pinned baseline; merely rechecking the old snapshot does not satisfy a phase DoD.
+- **`validate` mode** is baseline-independent and valid for arbitrary supported shell inputs. `check_generate.py` takes `--trajectory-dir`;
+  `check_render.py` takes `--rendered-dir --trajectory-dir`; and `check_package.py` takes
+  `--dataset-dir --trajectory-dir --rendered-dir`.
+- **`compare-golden` mode** first runs `validate`, then also requires `--baseline-dir --provenance`, verifies the binding fingerprint, and applies the canonical configuration's deterministic/tolerant regression assertions.
+  It refuses golden comparison when scene/seed/count/camera config differs from provenance rather than reporting a misleading regression.

+`check_generate.py` validates the generation oracle. `check_render.py validate` checks inventory, trajectory linkage, calibration, depth structure, and summary logic; its golden mode adds the named RGB/depth metrics. `check_package.py validate` implements the baseline-independent package oracle and reuses production low-level validation primitives where practical without importing a CLI or publication behavior; its golden mode adds only deterministic package comparisons and invokes/requires successful render golden evidence for render- derived copies.
+The normal shell always runs `check_package.py validate` with the current three roots.
+After rewiring, canonical phase DoDs require fresh artifacts and `compare-golden`; merely rechecking the old snapshot is insufficient.

+Because Phase 0b precedes the target package, its checkers initially own standalone read-only helpers and import no not-yet-created `sage3d` module.
+In Phase 5, move/extract the common packaged-artifact primitives into `lerobot_dataset.py`, rewire `check_package.py validate` to them, and use the Phase 0b oracle to prove checker behavior did not change.
+The checker must not import `cli.package` or call publication code.

 ---